 End of Wall Studs

-Determine the stud configuration at the ends of the wall.
-Traditionally, three- and four-stud corners have been used (in one wall, a single end stud is used, while the intersecting wall has two or three end studs).
+Determine the stud configuration at the ends of the wall, which traditionally involves using three- and four-stud corners.
+In one wall, a single end stud is used, while the intersecting wall has two or three end studs.

 Measure the height of the wall from the top of the slab or subfloor to the top of the top plate.
 The length and wall height are entered in the calculator to determine how many adjacent studs are required.